MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-score.md

 ## Exchange Online

 For Exchange Online the TCP latency from the client machine to the Exchange front end server is measured.
 This can be impacted by the distance the network travels over the customers LAN and WAN.
 It can also be impacted by network intermediary devices or services which delay the connectivity or cause packets to be resent.
+The median (also known as the 50th percentile or P50 measure) is taken for all measurements over the previous three days.

 The Exchange Online assessment is made using the following table.
 Any TCP latency number between the thresholds are assigned points linearly within the band.